-The students are organized into an association known as the Associated Student Body, of which all are members, to deal with affairs of general concern to the students, and with such matters as may be delegated to them by the faculty.
-The Student Body elects its officers and a board of control, which investigates breaches of the honor system, or cases of misconduct, and recommends disciplinary penalties to the faculty.
+The students are organized as the "Associated Students of the California Institute of Technology, Incorporated," of which all are members, to deal with affairs of general concern to the students, and with such matters as may be delegated to them by the faculty.
+The student body elects a Board of Directors and a Board of Control, which investigates breaches of the honor system, or cases of misconduct, and recommends disciplinary penalties to the faculty.